While you can stretch anywhere if you are beginning to take your stretching more seriously, follow these tips to create the ultimate stretching space.

 Yoga mats are usually our recommended go-to, as they are designed to provide cushion for your feet and body.
 They often are quite grippy, though, so while you won’t be slipping while you stretch, you might not be able to slide into your pose as easily as you want.

 Carpets are a great option, especially if you already have a carpeted floor.
 They often provide enough cushion to stand on and are easy to move around.
 If you have poor balance, though, look into a yoga mat for additional stability.

-If you don’t have access to carpet or a yoga mat, you can stretch on a harder floor, but be cautious, as it is easier to injure yourself without the additional support.
-Be sure to have a cushion, yoga block, or rolled up towel on hand if you would like to place something underneath your knees or under your head.
+If you don’t have access to a carpet or a yoga mat, you can stretch on a harder floor, but be cautious, as it is easier to injure yourself without additional support.
+Be sure to have a cushion, yoga block, or rolled-up towel on hand if you would like to place something underneath your knees or under your head.